Clementi Piano Sonatas by 11 year old Albert Wong

-Piano is not his only love and is not the only thing in which he excels.
+The piano is not his only love and is not the only thing in which he excels.
 He also studies the violin.
 Besides music, he enjoys reading, biking, computer games, attending concerts - and thinking!
-He also shows talent and interest in math, science, literature and philosophy.
+He also shows talent and interest in math, science, literature, and philosophy.

 A year on, [Wong] turns to more neglected repertoire and in many ways makes an excellent job of it...Great things may well come from him.